suman1209/cpp-playground/cpp-primer/mooophy/ch18/README.md

 class D2 : public Base2 {/* ... */};
 class MI : public D1, public D2 {/* ... */};

-//Using the following pointers, determine which funciton is used in each call:
+//Using the following pointers_and_references, determine which funciton is used in each call:

 Base1 *pb1 = new MI;
 Base2 *pb2 = new MI;